How do I choose the right herbal study course for me?

 Will I be able to receive personal responses to my questions and evaluation of my progress?

-Those taking the Professional Herbalist Course and in the East West Certified Herbalist Degree Program receive personal responses and evaluations to their lesson tests, essays and projects.
+Those taking the Professional Herbalist Course and the East West Clinical Herbalist Program receive personal responses and evaluations to their lesson tests, essays and projects.
 The Family Herbalist Course includes testing material with a self-correcting key.
-However, all students in any course may log on to our website to receive answers to their questions and study material through dialogue with other students and the East West faculty in the private student classroom.
+All students in any course may also log on to our website to receive answers to their questions and study material through dialogue with other students and the East West faculty in the private student classroom.

 What is unique about the East West Herb Courses?

 The East West Herb School is the second oldest correspondence herb school in the U.S. In operation since 1980, we have thousands of students and graduates from around the world and have graduated the largest number of leaders and professionals in the herbal industry.
 We offer certificate courses for all levels of interest and training, plus two western science courses.
 The East West Herb Courses train home and community herbalists, herbal professionals and clinical practitioners.
 We are the only course to teach Planetary Herbalism, the most thorough blend of the three major herbal systems of the world: Western herbalism, Traditional Chinese Medicine (TCM) and Traditional Ayurvedic Medicine (TAM).
 Learning this system enables you to use herbs effectively no matter where you live.
 We then present a materia medica of over 600 plants along with advanced assessment skills.
 In addition, the East West School of Herbology provides annual on-site training with four levels of advancing expertise plus continuing education classes for graduates.
 Students can choose to specialize in Western, Chinese and/or Ayurvedic herbalism or blend all three.

 What exactly will a graduate of the East West Herb School gain?